Frequently Asked Questions

 ALL JumpStart students receive the scholarship.
 It is one of the perks of being in the JumpStart program.

-A very important question.
 Students will not receive the JumpStart scholarship until after they have attended the JumpStart KickOff.
-Once we have confirmed the student has attended the KickOff session, we then give that list to our scholarship coordinator who verifies that students are enrolled for a minimum of 6 hours (5 hours if in Modern Languages) and then uploads the scholarship to the student's financial aid package.
+Once we have confirmed the student has attended the KickOff session, we then give that list to our scholarship coordinator, who verifies that students are enrolled for a minimum of 6 hours (5 hours if in Modern Languages) and then uploads the scholarship to the student's financial aid package.
 This process typically takes up to one week to complete due to the number of students in the program.
 You may receive a Bursar Bill before then asking for you to pay your bill.
 The amount of the scholarship is listed on the Costs and Financial Aid page of our website.
-You may pay the entire bill, let the scholarship reach the student's account, and receive a refund via check or direct deposit from the Bursar's office, or pay all fees minus the scholarship amount.
+You may pay the entire bill, let the scholarship reach the student's account and receive a refund via check or direct deposit from the Bursar's office, or pay all fees minus the scholarship amount.

-The JumpStart office applies scholarships per session, meaning that the student will need to accept a scholarship for each term that he or she is in JumpStart.
+The JumpStart office applies scholarships per session, meaning that students will need to accept a scholarship for each term that he or she is participating in JumpStart.

 Yes.
 Students that do not actively participate in the programming, community, and/or fail to communicate with peer leaders and staff will have their scholarship revoked at the end of the session.

 Sorry, the JumpStart Program is unable to answer any questions regarding student housing.
 Please contact the Department of Student Housing at email@example.com.